Iswarya-dev/AI-Traffic-management-system-/README.md

 - Documentation

-***i completed landing page successfully step:5 here I used ChatGPT and goole ai for better understanding and it helped a lot inthis process of learning
+***i completed landing page successfully step:5 here I used ChatGPT and google ai for better understanding and it helped a lot in this process of learning